szczyglis-dev/py-gpt/README.md

 - `Command: Custom Commands` - allows you to create and execute custom commands on your system.

-- `Command: Files I/O` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.
+- `Command: Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

-- `Command: Google Web Search` - allows searching the internet via the Google Custom Search Engine.
+- `Command: Web Search` - allows searching the internet and reading web pages.

 - `Command: Serial port / USB` - plugin provides commands for reading and sending data to USB ports.

-- `Context history (calendar, inline)` - Provides access to context history database.
+- `Context history (calendar, inline)` - provides access to context history database.

 - `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.